Kartaverse/Kartaverse-Docs/docs/README.md

 # Welcome to Kartaverse

 - Made in West Dover, Nova Scotia, Canada 🇨🇦
-- The Kartaverse 6 reboot is planned for [Dec 24, 2024](https://days.to/christmas-eve/2024/12/24)
+- The Kartaverse 6 launch is planned for [Dec 24, 2024](https://days.to/christmas-eve/2024/12/24)

 -------------------------

 # <a name="overview"></a>Overview

 > [Kartaverse](https://github.com/kartaverse) is an academic research project exploring computational imaging techniques.
-The Kartaverse software provides a free open-source post-production pipeline that is optimized for the immersive media sector.
+Kartaverse provides a post-production pipeline that is optimized for the immersive media sector.
 If you can imagine it, Kartaverse can help you create it in XR!

 > "Karta" is the Swedish word for map.
 With Kartaverse you can stitch, composite, retouch, and remap any kind of panoramic video: from any projection to any projection.
 This provides the essential tools for 360VR, panoramic video stitching, depthmap, lightfield, and fulldome image editing workflows.